 Greg Eberhart | Alberta College of Pharmacy |

-Sean Meredith | Canadian Armed Forces – Pharmacy Services Division |
+Sean Meredith | Canadian Forces Health Services |

 Suzanne Solven | College of Pharmacists of British Columbia |